The Privacy Ledger

 |---|---|---|---|---|

-| Local settings and history | Local | SQLite database on your device | Your device | Clear data / uninstall |
+| Local settings and history | Local | Local app database and settings files on your device | Your device | Clear data / uninstall |

 | Encrypted memory | Local | Conversation memory, encrypted at rest per-user | Your device | Clear memory in Settings |

-| Memory backup & device loss | Local only, by design | Memory has no automatic cloud backup.
-If you don't enable cross-device sync, your memory lives and dies on the device you installed on.
-Device loss = memory loss, on purpose. | Your device only | Opt in to cross-device sync if you want a backup, or copy the SQLite file yourself.
-A user-initiated encrypted memory export is on the roadmap. |
+| Memory backup & device loss | Local only | Memory has no automatic cloud backup.
+If you do not enable cross-device sync, memory stays on the device where you installed Viola. | Your device only | Opt in to cross-device sync if you want a backup |

-| Billing records | Required if you subscribe | Stripe token, last-4 of card, plan, renewal date; aggregate usage meters (token counts, phone minutes) | Stripe and Viola billing database | Cancel subscription; records retained 7 years for compliance |
+| Billing records | Required if you subscribe | Stripe or BTCPay customer/invoice/subscription IDs, plan, renewal/cancel state, invoice status, and usage meters (token counts, phone usage) | Stripe or BTCPay, plus Viola billing database | Cancel subscription; records retained 7 years for compliance |

 | Cross-device sync | Opt-in | Settings and preferences you choose to sync | Viola cloud | Disable sync; purge via account deletion |